scottcolfer/scottcolfer.github.io/_posts/2019-12-14-favourite-books-films-tv-2019.md

 # Books and films

-I mainly read/watch horror, science fiction, and supernatural.
+In which I mainly read and watched horror, science fiction, and supernatural stuff.
 2019 wasn't necessarily the year they were released or even then first time that I watched/read it - but it was enjoyed this year none the less.

 ## Books

-A lot of anthologies, and a focus on cosmic horror, cyberpunk dystopian sci-fi.
+A lot of anthologies, and a focus on cosmic horror, cyberpunk, and dystopian sci-fi.
 Favourites include:

 - [Burning Chrome](https://www.goodreads.com/book/show/22323.Burning_Chrome) by William Gibson
 - [Camp Concentration](https://www.goodreads.com/book/show/553907.Camp_Concentration?ac=1&from_search=true&qid=q6AFxQXKhB&rank=2) by Thomas Disch